 These smaller storage options are perfect for storing office items, such as binder clips, rubber bands, erasers, paper clips, and the like.
 As you can see, I like to also keep a container with my ‘must have’ personal items: cough drops, hand sanitizer, lotion, and lip balm.
 I keep these small containers on the very top tier of my cart since I utilize that area as my “desk on wheels.”
 This is super handy and practical, as it can be time consuming to search each classroom you teach in and attempt to find basic office products during a lesson.
 Storing your own stash on your cart allows you to have these items right at your fingertips.

 Now let’s discuss some storage options for the exterior portion of your cart.
-Utilizing the outside areas was a concept that hadn’t occurred to me when I was initially placed on a cart, but after my first year of cart teaching, it became apparent that I needed to expand my storage square footage.
+Utilizing the outside areas was a concept that hadn’t occurred to me when I was initially placed on a cart, but after my first year of cart teaching, it became apparent that I needed to expand my cart's square footage.
 So I started with overhead projector pockets.
-Remember those?
+Whoa, blast from the past...do you even remember those?

 I immediately snatched it up along with this awesome organizational gem:

-Perfect for storing light books, papers, small posters, water bottles, miscellaneous small instruments (ex. slide whistle, harmonica, a recorder), pens, markers, wires, tissue boxes, and more!
+Initially made for college students to drape over their dresser or mini-fridge, this organizer was perfect for me to store my read-aloud books, papers, small posters, water bottles, miscellaneous small instruments (ex. slide whistle, harmonica, a recorder), pens, markers, wires, tissue boxes, and more!
 Though these organizers were my chosen method of increasing cart storage, there are still other creative external organizational items cart teachers can utilize.
 To discover those and more, browse through Music on a Cart's “Rock as you *ROLL*” and “Classroom organization” boards on Pinterest:

 Even with all of these options, there’s still one more crucial cart area that many people tend to neglect.
 I’ll cover that in a future blog post, so stay tuned!